20 lbs | Dimensions:

 Waterproof & dust resistant cover

-Hands-down the Naturepedic Organic Cotton Classic 150 Seamless 2-Stage is our Editors' favorite.
+Hands-down the Naturepedic Organic Cotton Classic 150 Seamless 2-Stage is our favorite.
 Its sturdy construction is built to last with appropriate firmness and great edge support that promotes safe sleep.
-The 2-stage option provides a firm side for infants, and a bit more give on the opposite side for toddlers.
-Its materials are top-notch (i.e., GOTS certified organic cotton and heavy-duty 150 coil steel innerspring), so it is a safer choice for families with allergies and asthma.
+The 2-stage option provides a firm side for infants and a bit more give on the opposite side for toddlers.
+Its materials are top-notch (i.e., GOTS certified organic cotton and heavy-duty 150-coil steel innerspring), so it is a safer choice for families with allergies and asthma.
 There is no polyurethane foam in any Naturepedic mattress, and the use of flame retardants is not an issue with this brand.
-This mattress does not have any chemical odor and is Greenguard Gold certified.
+This mattress has no chemical odor and is Greenguard Gold certified.
 Its food-grade polyethylene cover is waterproof and seamless, which makes clean up easy, protects from dust mites, and reduces the possibility of microbial growth.

 Keep in mind that this Naturepedic is the heaviest of our favorites at 20 lbs due to its innerspring construction, so it requires some muscle to change the sheet.
-Also, if you are looking for a non-waterproof cover, this one is not the ticket as it uses food-grade polyethylene for waterproofing, which results in a smooth, wipeable surface.
+Also, if you are looking for a non-waterproof cover, this one is not the best option for you as it uses food-grade polyethylene for waterproofing.
 Last, be forewarned that while the measurements of this mattress are within the standard size, its corners are square, and so it may not fit in every crib.
-Remember that crib mattress + crib can be a "chicken and egg" dilemma, so our advice is to purchase from a retailer with a generous return policy (like Amazon).
-That said, Naturepedic has excellent customer service and a warranty for the original purchaser.
+The crib mattress plus crib combination can be a "chicken and egg" dilemma, so our advice is to purchase from a retailer with a generous return policy (like Amazon) in case your products don't match up the way you hope.
+Naturepedic has excellent customer service and a warranty for the original purchaser.

 15 lbs | Dimensions: